We will continue to improve ways for citizens to participate in creating our future in Canberra and beyond

 Developed a Participatory Democracy Kit

 In 2016 CAPaD developed a Participatory Democracy Kit based on case studies and best practice examples from Australia and overseas.
+Let us know if you have other resources to add.

 In 2016, in the lead-up to the ACT election, CAPaD advocated for the use of Participative Democracy processes by